powebdev/interactive_resume/README.md

 How to Run Project
 -----------------------------------------------------------------------------
-The webpage is hosted on GitHub.
+The project is hosted on GitHub.
 Visit the website by going to <a href='http://powebdev.github.io/interactive_resume/'>Resume</a></br>

 Exceeds Specifications Requirements:
 -----------------------------------------------------------------------------